C242-PS328/Tanamore/machine_learning/Data set/Jenis_Tanaman/Jenis Tanaman.md

 This document provides an overview of the source dataset used for the Tanamore project.

 ## Dataset Details
-- *Name:* Plant Disease Dataset
+- *Name:* House Plant Species
 - *Source:* [Kaggle](https://www.kaggle.com/datasets/kacpergregorowicz/house-plant-species)
-- *Description:* The dataset contains images of plants with different diseases.
-It includes various plant species and labels identifying specific plant diseases.
+- *Description:* House Plant Species Dataset is a dataset containing images of 47 types of houseplants, designed for machine learning projects, especially for image classification.
+However, we only used 11 of the 47 species.

 ## Dataset Format
 - *Images:* .jpg, .png
-- *Labels:* .csv with the disease name and plant species
+- *Labels:* The plant species include Snake plant, Ponytail Palm Polka Dot plant, Monstera Deliciosa, Elephant Ear,Dumb Cane, Dracaena, Chinese evergreen, Birds Nest Fern, Areca Palm, and Aloe Vera  .

 ## License
 - *Type:* Open Source